 I wrote his words on the white board stuck to my classroom door.
 I typed them into my power point agenda right above today’s plan—Timed Write (2 x Minor) and projected it on to my screen.
-From there I said, “Did you guys know that after today I will only see all of you together two more times before your AP Literature test?
+From there I said, “Did you guys know that after today I will only see all of you together three more times before your AP Literature test?
 That’s including today.
 And that’s why I want you to remember what Jay Z said, ‘The genius thing we did was, we didn’t give up.’”
 I pointed to the quote on the screen.
 “Some of you guys might know that I’ve been boxing and kickboxing since January.”
 I noted a couple of raised eyebrows.
 “When I started, I committed to going three times a week for three months, and I did it until about Spring Break, and then I went out of town, and after that I had some company, but I’m still there twice a week at least.
 And you know what?
 I can punch a lot harder than I could in January.
 And what difference does that make?
 Well, none, except that I’m sticking with it and hopefully I can defend myself if I ever need to.
 But my point is—if you spend two to three hours a week practicing anything, you’ll see results, and that’s what we’re still doing today.
 We’re practicing, and we’re improving, and we’re not giving up.”
 I forged on.
 Certain times of the year call for psychology.
 “I know that the last thing you want to do is write back-to-back essays.”

 I know this because yesterday juniors all took the SAT, a four-and-a-half hour timed test, and I proctored.
 At the end of the exam, I said, “You guys are welcome to move around and talk to each other until they release us.”
 As if I had spoken Greek, blank stares and a few blinks met my gaze.
 On top of yesterday, today and tomorrow my AP Lit juniors are all taking their U. S. History final exam.